Gromov-Witten invariants in complex and Morava-local $K$-theories: Global Kuranishi charts for Gromov-Witten theory

 Let $\widetilde{N}_\scrF$ be the pullback of the normal bundle $N_\scrF$ of $i(\scrF)$ (Definition \ref{pre-Kuranishi data}) to $\scrT$ via the projection map $\scrT \to \scrF$.
 Let $Q_\scrT \subset P_\C$ be the domain of $\log_P$ (Definition \ref{defnGbundle}).
 Choose an isomorphism of microbundles $\rho : N_\scrF \to E$ where $N_\scrF$ is the normal bundle of $i(\scrF)$ inside $E$.
 Let $U \subset E$ be the image of $\rho$.
 The \emph{global Kuranishi chart associated to $(\scrT,s)$} is the tuple

 where $P_\mu : \scrT \to V_\mu$ is the natural projection map. \end{defn}

 The following proposition is a consequence of Lemma \ref{propregular} combined with the fact that a $G$-equivariant principal $G$-bundle whose base admits a $C^1_{loc}$ structure over a smooth $G$-manifold also admits a $C^1_{loc}$ structure over the same smooth $G$-manifold. \begin{prop} The global Kuranishi chart associated to $(\scrT,s)$ is a topological global Kuranishi chart whose base admits a $C^1_{loc}$ structure over $B_\scrT \subset \scrF$.
-If $\underline{\scrC} \to \underline{\scrF}$ is another $G_\C$-equivariant family of nodal curves and $\rho : \scrF \to \underline{\scrF}$ is a smooth $G_\C$-equivariant morphism which is a submersion so that $\scrC$ is the pullback of $\underline{\scrC}$, then $\scrT$ admits a $C^1_{loc}$ structure over $\underline{\scrC}$. \end{prop}
+If $\underline{\scrC} \to \underline{\scrF}$ is another $G_\C$-equivariant family of nodal curves and $\rho : \scrF \to \underline{\scrF}$ is a smooth $G_\C$-equivariant morphism which is a submersion so that $\scrC$ is the pullback of $\underline{\scrC}$, then $\scrT$ admits a $C^1_{loc}$ structure over $\underline{\scrF}$. \end{prop}

 The global Kuranishi chart does not depend on the choice of $\rho$ in the sense that if we choose a different $\rho$, we get an isomorphic obstruction bundle over the same thickening and this isomorphism sends the section of one global Kuranishi chart to the other.
+The resulting global Kuranishi chart in the proposition above is not necessarily for $\ccMbar_{g,h}(X,\beta,J)$.
+It could be for a subspace of $\ccMbar_{g,h}(X,\beta,J)$ or a fiber product of such space (See, for example, Sections \ref{sec:split_curves} and \ref{sec:genusreduction}).